 To fix this issue, the first step is to mark these blocks as corrupted for the system so that it can recognize them and then start performing repairs on these blocks.
 To get a list of the blocks, run the command below:

-Marking the bad blocks will reallocate your data from those blocks and force check these sectors.
+Marking the bad blocks will reallocate your data from those blocks and force you to check these sectors.
 This checking will replace all the bad blocks with working ones.
-You can replace /dev/sda2 with any other device name that you might have on your system.
+You can replace “/dev/sda2” with any other device name that you might have on your system.

 Another important tip is to make sure that you perform this task using a live CD since it is not possible to perform the “fsck” task on the same filesystem as the one that is being tested.

 Verify that the disk space has been freed up.
 You can use the command “df” command with the “h” option to check the available disk space on the system:

 In this way, users can analyze the space that has been available from the device.

 The “No space left on device” error occurs due to corrupted blocks on the disk or due to deleted files taking up space.
 This can be resolved by performing a daemon reload on your system.
 It will free up all the occupied space for deleted files or you can use the “e2fsck” command to mark corrupted storage blocks.
 Here, you have learned the reasoning behind this error and the methods that can be used to resolve it.